14th

 Chevrolet Camaro ZL1

-James Golding will return for a second full season with PremiAir Racing in 2024, having finished 16th in 2023.
+James Golding will return for a third full season with PremiAir Racing in 2025, impressing to seventh overall courtesy of a maiden pole in Darwin, and maiden podium at Sandown.

 Golding joined the team midway through 2022 after the team parted ways with Garry Jacobson.